RajsJohal/eng99_docker_intro/README.md

 #### Dockerfile
 * A simple Dockerfile which can run within the specified container, in this case we update and upgrade the nginx container and replace the contents of the html file with a header.
+- A docker file is always called `Dockerfile` without any extension
+- Some commands we can use in a Dockerfile are as follows:
+  - FROM - Selects the image you wish to refer to within the Dockerfile
+  - RUN - Executes a command line during the building of the image
+  - CMD - Runs within the container after the container has been built from a image
+  - WORKDIR - Specify the working directory within the container
+  - EXPOSE - Selects the port which the container should be running

+- Below we have a basic Docker file, demonstrates the syntax and what commands can be run.
+This file simply replaces the contents of the nginx index.html file so we can see the heading 'Docker Success' whenever we run the container with this nginx index.html file.
+This Dockerfile runs within the container.
 ```
 FROM nginx